bstadie/Stat_415_Spring_2023/homework-2/README.md

 26. Evaluate your linear model using a train/test split.

 27. Add an L1 penalty to your lienar regression model.
 Compare the test-set results with a standard lienar model.
+What features are selected on by this L1 model?
+In other words, when are the weights of the linear model large?
+When are they small or negative?
+Are certain demographics more predictive of review score?

 28. Consider the column 'Review Text.'
 Embed the review text into a vector with one of Word2Vec, BERT, or TF-IDF.
 Using this embedding vector, try to predict the review score with a linear model.